sarimAbdelbari/sarimAbdelbari/README.md

 My name is Kerroucha Abdelbari Sarim, known as SarimDev/SarimDx, and I'm a passionate software engineer, web developer, and freelancer.
 I started as a Front-End Developer, Mastering HTML, CSS, and JavaScript.
-Then I expanded into Back-End Development, i've evolved into the MERN Stack, including React, Express.js, Node.js, and MongoDB.
+Then I expanded into Back-End Development, I've evolved into the MERN Stack, including React, Express.js, Node.js, and MongoDB.
-Alongside Next.js And TaillWindCss And Other web technologies, I have some experience in PHP and SQL.
+Alongside Next.js TaillWindCss And Other web technologies, I have some experience in PHP and SQL.
 Since 2022, I've been taking on freelancing projects, sharpening my skills, and collaborating effectively with clients.